kiangkiangkiang/ggESDA/README.md

 ### ggInterval_indexImage for visualizing the interval of each observations by using image

 A heatmap type presentation for the interval by the option `plotAll` and `full_strip`.
 There will be two distinct type, column condition and matrix condition.
-See the details <a href="https://github.com/kiangkiangkiang/RESEARCH/blob/master/ggESDA_Jiang%26Wu_20210915.pdf">Jiang (2022)</a>.
+See the details <a href="https://github.com/kiangkiangkiang/RESEARCH/blob/master/ggESDA_Jiang&Wu.pdf">Jiang and Wu(2022)</a>.

 ```{r ggInterval_indexImage2,eval=FALSE}
 p1 <- ggInterval_indexImage(facedata, plotAll = T, column_condition = T,